The OceanBase Database optimizer mainly collects statistics manually by using the DBMS_STATS package and the ANALYZE statement.

 Statistics collection for non-partitioned tables

-When the product of the number of rows and the number of columns in a table does not exceed 10 million, you can use the following commands to collect statistics for the table.
-For example, the test.t1 table has 10 columns and 1 million rows.
+If the product of the number of rows and columns in a table does not exceed 10 million, we recommend that you use the following statements to collect statistics for the table.
+In the following example, the test.t1 table has 10 columns and contains 1 million rows.

 CREATE TABLE test.t1(c1 INT, c2 INT, c3 INT, c4 INT, c5 INT, c6 INT, c7 INT, c8 INT, c9 INT, c10 INT);